davatorium/rofi/doc/rofi.1.markdown

 `-help`

-The help option shows the full list of commandline options and the current set value.
+The help option shows the full list of command-line options and the current set values.
 These include dynamic (run-time generated) options.

+`-version`

+Show the **rofi** version and exit.

+`-dump-config`

+Dump the current active configuration, in rasi format, to stdout and exit.
+Information about the rasi format can be found in the **rofi-theme(5)** manpage.

+`-dump-theme`

+Dump the current active theme, in rasi format, to stdout and exit.

 `-dump-xresources`

-Dump the current active configuration in Xresources format to the command-line.
+Dump the current active configuration, in Xresources format, to stdout.
 This does not validate all passed values (for example, colors).

 `-threads` *num*